 Catharine MacKinnon: This quote is *fake*.
 She never said it or wrote it.
 See https://www.snopes.com/fact-check/rape-seeded/.

-Sally Miller Gearhart: She is not proposing mass murder, but selective reproduction.
-She was a dedicated pacifist and a science fiction writer, and interested in changing the ratios of female to male on Earth by technologies of cloning or ovular merging (https://en.wikipedia.org/wiki/Sally_Miller_Gearhart).
-This comment dates from a seminar, then published in 1982.
+Sally Miller Gearhart: This comment dates from a seminar, then published in 1982.
+Gearhart is not proposing mass murder, but selective reproduction.
+She was a dedicated pacifist and a science fiction writer, and interested in changing the ratios of female to male on Earth over time by technologies of cloning or ovular merging (https://en.wikipedia.org/wiki/Sally_Miller_Gearhart).

-Catherine Comins: She is a minor commentator, and not a ‘leader’ in any real sense, whether in advocacy or scholarship.
+Catherine Comins: Comins is a minor commentator, and not a ‘leader’ in any real sense, whether in advocacy or scholarship.
 I had to Google her.

 Marilyn French: The quote “All men are rapists”, like Dworkin’s above, is by a *fictional* character in a novel (by a character in French’s first novel, “The Women’s Room” (1977).